Student Spotlight – Lucia Ribisi

 What effect do you hope your research has in your field, at UCLA, in your community, or in the world?

-Student Spotlight – Mario Peng Lee
+Student Spotlight – Desiree Eshraghi

-Meet UCLA undergraduate researcher Mario Peng Lee!
+Meet UCLA undergraduate researcher Desiree Eshraghi!

 How did you first get interested in your research project?